 Workers’ Compensation benefits are provided for nearly all on-the-job accidents.
 However, in some instances, an injured worker may also have the right to bring a claim against another party, other than his or her employer.
 These claims are also known as “third-party claims” because another party, other than the employer, may also be at fault.
 A third-party claim allows an injured worker to file a lawsuit against any at-fault party, other than their employer.

-The Perecman Firm has established itself, under the leadership and hard work of David Perecman, Esq., as being at the forefront of fighting for the rights of injured construction workers.
-If you or a loved one was injured on a construction site or suffered any another type of work-related injury, please contact The Perecman Firm to discuss the matter.
-Our experienced attorneys and staff will be able to determine what type of case you have, whether workers’ compensation, third-party liability, or both.
+The Perecman Firm, P.L.L.C., has established itself, under the leadership and hard work of founding attorney David Perecman, Esq., as being at the forefront of fighting for the rights of injured construction workers.
+If you or a loved one was injured on a construction site or suffered any another type of work-related injury, please contact the NY construction accident attorneys at The Perecman Firm, P.L.L.C., to discuss the matter.
+Our experienced lawyers and staff will be able to determine what type of case(s) you have, whether it’s workers’ compensation claim, third-party lawsuit, or both.

 After recovering from an injury, you may decide to return to work.
 Once your doctor clears you, either you or your representative should inform the Board and the insurance carrier of that decision.
 If you are able to perform your job duties, but in a diminished capacity, you may be paid less.
 If this is the case, you could apply to receive workers’ compensation benefits to make up the decreased wages, called a “reduced earnings” benefit.
 You may think you can perform your job duties, but upon returning to work, realize that you cannot.
 If this is the case, you may have the opportunity to reopen your workers’ comp claim to collect benefits.
 If you were injured on the job and took time off work to recover, but never filed a workers’ comp claim before returning to work, you still have two years to do so.